 Jason Borenstein (Summer 2001, PGA/CSTL) is the Director of Graduate Research Ethics Programs and Associate Director of the Center for Ethics and Technology at the Georgia Institute of Technology.
 His research interests include bioethics, engineering ethics, robot ethics, and research ethics.
 Dr. Borenstein is an assistant editor of the journal Science and Engineering Ethics, co-editor of the Stanford Encyclopedia of Philosophy’s Ethics and Information Technology section, and an editorial board member of the journal Accountability in Research.
 (Updated 2/2016)

 Jennifer J. Jackiw (Summer 2001, CISAC and PGA/BISO; DELS/BCST) has served in many roles, most recently as Science & Innovation Officer at the British Consulate-General Chicago.
 She has also performed science and technology outreach with University of Illinois Extension and been a professor at John Jay College of Criminal Justice in New York City.
 Jennifer earned a position at the NAS first as a postdoctoral fellow and then as a Staff Officer with the Board on Chemical Sciences and Technology after her Mirzayan Fellowship.
 She recieved her Ph.D. in chemistry at The Pennsylvania State University and earned a B.S. in chemistry and economics at the University of Richmond.
 She enjoys traveling and has spent a year in Berlin, Germany, where she completed portions of her thesis research on nanoscale structures and properties at the Fritz Haber Institute of the Max Planck Society.
 As a Mirzayan Fellow, Jennifer worked with BCST and the with the Committee on International Security and Arms Control within the Policy and Global Affairs Division.
-If you wish to get in touch with Jennifer, please contact the Mirzayan Fellowship Program office.
 (Updated 9/2010)